Crossware/GetTheGhost/README.md

 <li>PRESS SPACEBAR to shoot the ghosts!</li>
 </ul>

-Game was created in the first semester at university with the goal being to create a sidescroller in javascript.
+Game was created in the first semester at university back in 2012 with the goal being to create a sidescroller in javascript.

 *Please note the game was created for educational purposes and non commercial use only therefore Fair Use policy applies.